lirmm/waves-demo/docs/usage.rst

 Quick Start Installation process
 ================================

-1. RAVEN needs to be installed within a django project, see Django framework documentation if needed.
+1. WAVES needs to be installed within a django project, see Django framework documentation if needed.

-2. Install waves package with pip (strongly recommended to do so in a dedicated virtualenv):
+2. Install waves package from git (strongly recommended to do so in a dedicated virtualenv):

-   ``pip install waves``
+   pip install -e git:/gite.lirmm.fr/waves/waves-webapp

 3. Add "waves" to your INSTALLED\_APPS settings::